 It makes sense.
 We live in a society that has systematically suppressed our desire to dream.
 We live in a society that rewards the accumulation of things over the creation of experiences.

 It doesn’t have to be this way.
-Two years ago I sold most of my belongings and now live on a Sailboat with my family in the South Pacific where we share our life and experience with others through live experiences and vlogs.
+Three and a half years ago I sold most of my belongings and now live on a Sailboat with my family in the South Pacific where I share my life and experiences through my Vlog and Blog.
 It sounds idyllic and in many ways, it is, while coming with its own set of challenges.

 And no, you don’t have to live on a Sailboat in the middle of the Pacific Ocean to enjoy the work you do.
 Yes, sometimes a physical shift is necessary, sometimes a dramatic one.
-But deeper than a physical change, the answers to you enjoying your business, having the impact you want on the world and living a satisfying life come from within you.
+But deeper than a physical change, the answers to you getting more enjoyment from your work, your relationships and creating the impact you want on the world come from within you.

-I’m here to help you uncover these answers and help you create your business in a way that supports your life, rather than living your life to support your business.
+I’m here to help you uncover these answers and help you design your work, and your relationships in a way that supports you and the life you want to live.